-Recently, our Scilife CEO Filip invited Mika Siitonen, Medical Development Manager at Labquality and seasoned expert in medical device regulatory guidelines, to answer anything and everything you wanted to know about performing Risk Management under the new MDR/IVDR regulations in what turned out to be an exceptionally insightful Ask Me Anything Webinar full of valuable information for those operating in the medical device industry.
+Recently, our Scilife CEO Filip invited Mika Siitonen, Medical Development Manager at Labquality and seasoned expert in medical device regulatory guidelines, to answer anything and everything you wanted to know about performing Risk Management under the new MDR/IVDR regulations in what turned out to be exceptionally insightful Ask Me Anything Webinar full of valuable information for those operating in the medical device industry.

 Below, you’ll find the top 10 questions from the session and a summary of Mika’s answers.